EdgeApp/disklet/readme.md

 A memory folder stores its contents in a Javascript object.

 The file paths are the object keys, and the file contents are stored as-is (arrays for `setData` and strings for `setText`).
 All paths start with `/`, so they will never conflict with "magic" Javascript names like `__proto__`.

+#### `makeNodeFolder(path: string): Folder`

+The Node.js folder backend writes files and folders directly to disk.
+It requires a starting path, which must be a folder that actually exists.
+Everything else will be stored inside this folder.

+Binary data is written as-is, while text is stored in utf-8.

 #### `makeUnionFolder(master: Folder, fallback: Folder): Folder`